GEO-Protocol/specs-protocol/transactions/transactions.md

 ∀(`node` in {[`nodes_inv`](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#nodes-involved)+ [`Coordinator`](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#coordinator)}):
   * `node` **must** receive signed debt receipts from **all** neighbours.
 In case if even one signed debt receipt wasn't received — node **must** reject the operation [(Stage B)](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#stage-b-middle-wares-node-behaviour-after-transaction-reject).

-  (# todo: fix validation checks !!!!!)
   * `node` **must** check **all** received signed debt receipts for the next reuirements:
-* Amount of the receipt **must** be equal to the reserved amount.
-* Signature of the receipt **must** be used from common pull of PubKeys, that was established between the nodes prveiosly (see [Trust Lines]() [#todo: provide link] specification for the details).
-* There are no signed debt receipts for this operation already present on the node.

 Stage 2.1 is considered as completed when all nodes would exchange signed debt receipts with each of it's neighbours involved into the operation.

+#### Checks for the signed debts receipt
+1. `receipt.amount`**must** be equal to reservations, created on the related trust line.
+1. `receipt.transactionID` **must** be equal to current Transaction ID.
+1. `receipt.equivalentID` **must** be eqaul to the equivalent ID of the reservations, on the related trust line.
+1. Signature of the receipt **must** be used from common pull of PubKeys, that was established between the nodes prveiosly (see [Trust Lines]() [#todo: provide link] specification for the details).
+1. There are no signed debt receipts for this operation already present on the node.

 # Stage 2.2 — Public keys exchange (node)
 Node **must** send to the [`Coordinator`](https://github.com/GEO-Protocol/specs-protocol/blob/master/transactions/transactions.md#coordinator) its Public Key, which this particular node would use for signing whole the transaction.